9 Foods to Eat for a Healthy Brain

 Blueberries are rich in a number of brain-boosting antioxidants such as gallic acid and polyphenols.
 Gallic acid protects our brains from degeneration and stress.
 Polyphenols, which you may have heard of, help to combat cognitive decline in the form of an antioxidant known as flavonoids.10

 Flavonoids can cross the blood-brain barrier into areas of learning and memory.
-Additionally, flavonoids have powerful antioxidant and anti-inflammatory properties which help combat oxidative stress and inflammation.
+Additionally, flavonoids have powerful antioxidant and anti-inflammatory properties that help combat oxidative stress and inflammation.
 Both are thought to be important contributors to cognitive impairment.

 Blueberries, or the flavonoids in blueberries, are associated with slower rates of cognitive decline in older adults, as well as improved neurocognitive function, lower symptoms of depression, and better glucose control.11,12 Another study suggests that school-aged children’s memory skills can also get better when they are given flavonoid-rich drinks with concentrations of blueberry powder.13